moccalotto/kissrpg/index.md

 **Hero Die**:
 A sufficiently advanced and skilled character is usually better at everything they do.
 As such they may add a hero die to all rolls.
-So for instance, if a character has a d4 hero die, and has the melee skill at the advanced level, she may roll d10 + d4 + d6 when performing melee attacks.
+So for instance, if a character has a d4 hero die, and has the melee skill at the journeyman level, she may roll d10 + d4 + d6 when performing melee attacks.

-**Karma PoinTs**:
+**Karma Points**:
 Whenever your character fails a meaningful roll (i.e.  one that actually affects the character, party or plot), they are awarded a karma point.
 Your character can spend these points to create advantages later in the game.
 Most notably, your character can spend 3 karma points to reroll their base die.